 You must have a grade C or above in Mathematics, Science, and English Language, or equivalent qualifications.
 If you have studied for a GCSE which has a numerical grade then you will need to achieve a grade 4 or above.
 We will only accept equivalencies from equivalencytesting.com.

 In addition to academic qualifications, you must also:

-All successful applicants will be invited in for an interview.
-Interviews start mid to late November, so we recommend that you apply as soon as UCAS opens, in October.
+All successful applicants will be invited to an interview.
+Interviews start early November, so we recommend that you apply as soon as UCAS opens, in October.

 Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.

 This information was correct at the time of publication.